 Exposure to research and applying textbook knowledge outside of the classroom reinforces understanding and provides personal insights into career options.

 Approximately a dozen REU (Research Experiences for Undergraduates) students each summer are hosted by CLASSE.
-CHESS also funds a program called “Summer Engineering Research for Community College Students” (SERCCS), which selects 4-5 students from (2-year) community colleges for eight-week internships in accelerator and x-ray sciences research, during which students also attend/lead formal seminars, tour research facilities, enjoy social and recreational events.
+CHESS also funds a program called “Summer Engineering Research for Community College Students” (SERCCS), which selects 4-5 students from (2-year) community colleges for eight-week internships in accelerator and x-ray sciences research, during which students also attend/lead formal seminars, tour research facilities, and enjoy social and recreational events.

 CHESS employs undergraduate students to work part-time during the school-year or full-time over summers through our Co-op program, balancing inquiry-based learning skills with teamwork and independent exploration.
 Projects produce long-term benefits to CHESS and the x-ray user community, as well as valuable practical experience for the students.